joneschmidt/BuildInstruction/README.md

 Refer to the Excel front sheet for instructions.

-An article on the program is in BuildInstruciton.pdf
+An article on the program is in BuildInstruction.pdf